 Athora takes a group-wide approach using tools and processes for establishing and maintaining the confidence in and integrity of risk data and technology.
-The ERM Risk data and technology aligns with Athora's Data Governance Council (DGC) Data policies & standards and the DGC's objective of maximising the value of data as a business asset; respecting business needs, group/local regulatory requirements, innovation and efficiencies.
+The ERM Risk data and technology aligns with Athora's Data Governance Council (DGC) Data policies & standards and the DGC's objective of maximising the value of data as a business asset; respecting business needs, Group/local regulatory requirements, innovation and efficiencies.

-2.3.2 A description of how the insurance group's risk management and solvency self-assessment systems are implemented and integrated into the insurance group's operations: including strategic planning and organisational and decision-making process
+2.3.2 A description of how the insurance group's risk management and solvency selfassessment systems are implemented and integrated into the insurance group's operations: including strategic planning and organisational and decision-making process

 Athora's GSSA is completed annually as part of our risk management system.
-The GSSA is a governance, risk management and solvency assessment exercise with its findings documented in a report to the Board and MEC, and submitted to the BMA annually.
+The GSSA is a governance, risk management and solvency assessment exercise with its findings documented in a report to the Board and MC, and submitted to the BMA annually.
 The objective of the GSSA is to deliver a set of processes constituting a tool for decision making and strategic analysis for Board and management, in line with the Group Rules and the Group Solvency Rules and internal requirements.

 Athora's solvency self-assessment processes align with the risk and capital management ambitions to withstand adverse developments, with a forward-looking view of capital deployment.
 Our solvency self-assessment process is part of a cycle of management and strategic decision-making activities, referred to as our strategic planning cycle.
-The integration of data and data quality management through this cycle is a current priority for the development of the risk management system.
-To complement the strategic planning cycle, the solvency self-assessment process also includes an analysis of the strategies for operations (including data and technology and change) and human resources.
-This approach roots risk and solvency self-assessment in the decision-making processes and provides for the impact of these assessments to feed through as changes in the strategies.